dweekly/docs/pages/resources/handling-data-subject-requests-from-end-users.md

 ## Branch Data Subject Deletion Request Process

-1. **Construct a batched request in .CSV file format for all outstanding data deletion requests which contains the following information and adhere [to this file format ](/resources/gdpr-request-template.xlsx)("Data Subject Deletion Request Template").**
+1. **Construct a batched request in .CSV file format for all outstanding data deletion requests which contains the following information and adhere [to this file format ](/resources/gdpr-request-template.xlsx)(<notranslate>"Data Subject Deletion Request Template"</notranslate>).**
 	1. <notranslate>**device_id**</notranslate> - an ID pertaining to the end user’s device.
 This could be a number of different identifiers depending on the user’s device type (e.g. IDFA, GAID, IDFV, AAID, MAC address, etc.)
 	2. <notranslate>**developer_id**</notranslate> - an ID set by you.
 This is a way for you to identify your users using your own convention (e.g. unique alphanumeric ID, etc.)
 	3. <notranslate>**browser_id**</notranslate> - also known as browser_fingerprint_id, which is a unique ID created by Branch to identify a specific browser